nanees15/SWE/README.md

     * Driver shall be able to confirm or reject a ride after receiving a request

 * Requirements / Inputs:
-    * trip info which includes pick-up, drop-off location, cost, estimated time and type of trip which can be a reserved trip or instant trip.
+    * trip information which includes pick-up, drop-off location, cost, estimated time and type of trip which can be a reserved trip or instant trip.

 * Source:
     * Source is System.